 Almost all of them take advantage of onboard digital cameras that are constantly snapping photos and analyzing pictures of walls, doorways, obstacles, and other important “landmarks” that make the map of your entire home more and more accurate over time.

-Other vacuums include Light Detection and Ranging (LIDAR) technology, a technology that uses lasers and rangefinder systems to measure the distance between objects and obstacles in your home and the vacuum itself.
+Other vacuums, including many Roborock models and the awesome Coredy L900, include Light Detection and Ranging (LIDAR) technology, a technology that uses lasers and rangefinder systems to measure the distance between objects and obstacles in your home and the vacuum itself.

 All of this data is collected on the fly and then transmitted back to the docking unit that maps the spaces the vacuum has cleaned – improving those maps over time with each cleaning session.
 These maps can be incredibly precise and guarantee that your vacuum is going to cover every square inch of your home that it can get to.